 The Academy for Addiction & Mental Health Nutrition

 Nourishing Traditional Diets

-Women’s Life and Health Strategist, Cooking, Fitness and Therapeutic Dance Coach
+Women’s Life Strategist, Holistic Health Practitioner, CGP, Cooking, Fitness and Therapeutic Dance Coach

 Professional actress/dancer with over 30 years in the business

 Performed in NY, LA and toured throughout The US

 Produced, written, directed and performed my one-woman show, Restrained No More

 Written, directed and performed my one-woman stage show, Life in Progress